rfetamia/rfetamia/README.md

 </div>

-### <div align="center">On the journey to becoming a Data Analyst 👨‍💻 🚀 </div>
+### <div align="center">On the journey to becoming a Something 👨‍💻 🚀 </div>

-- 🔭 I’m currently working on Kaggle backlog
+- 🔭 I’m currently working on Personal Private Projects

-- 🌱 I’m currently learning pyomo, scikit-learn, and sktime
+- 🌱 I’m currently learning Salesforce administration and development

 - 👯 I’m looking to collaborate with a mentor